anhvt2/DAMASK.utils/test_stochastic-collocation_runs_s1057681/README.md

 Steps:

 1. Create a dummy Dakota input file with the appropriate parameters, domains and distributions for the actual model.
-2. Run the dummy input file and save the input samples.
+2. Run the dummy input file and save the input samples:
+  * create a `textbook` example with the **same** dimensionality with the problem considered
+  * `../../test/dakota -i rosen_uq_sc.in  > dakota.log`
+  * see `dakota_sparse_tabular.dat` for list of inputs used
-3. Run the CPFEM code using these sample points.
+3. Run the CPFEM code using these sample points:
+  * run `parseDakota2MaterialConfig.py`: this will create a list of folders that has `material.config` changing accordingly to Dakota inputs in `dakota_sparse_tabular.dat`
 4. Create the actual Dakota input file that just reads in the sample data and does not call anything else.

 Example: `dakota-6.15/build/test/examples-users/rosen_uq_sc.in`